-For easier cold weather starting, make sure that all of the components of the engine electrical system are properly maintained.
+Recommended engine warm-up procedure must be followed.
+Refer to the engine Operation and Maintenance Manual.
+Also refer to the relevant "Lubricant Viscosities for Ambient Temperatures" table in this Special Publication.
+For easier cold weather starting, ensure that all of the components of the engine electrical system are properly maintained.
 All electrical wiring and connections should be free of the following: fraying, damaged insulation and corrosion.
 Batteries should be kept fully charged and warm.
-The batteries and the battery cables need to be the proper size for the application.
-Various starting aids are available in order to assist with cold engine starts in low temperature conditions.
-Follow the recommendations that are provided by the manufacturer of the starting aid.
-Refer to the foreword section of this Special Publication, "Aftermarket Products and Warranty".
+The batteries and the battery cables must be sized properly for the application.